doomoftheworld/FAS/README.md

 The evaluation results addressing our three research questions can be found in the [evaluation](evaluation_results) folder.
 The results are organized based on the dataset (CIFAR10 or Tiny_Imagenet) and the out-of-model-scope detection approach (CPND or KNN) used.

 The evaluation folder follows this structure:
 - EFOMS_(Dataset name)_(Tested OMS detection method)
     - (Tested network architecture)
-            - (Folders containing the result figures combining the applications of the EFOMS methodology using Sobol index thresholds)
+        - Folders containing the result figures combining the applications of the EFOMS methodology using Sobol index thresholds
-            - (Folders containing the csv files and figures for the application of the EFOMS methodology using one specific Sobol index threshold)
+        - Folders containing the CSV files and figures for the application of the EFOMS methodology using one specific Sobol index threshold
     - (Another tested network architecture)
         - Same structure as above